Psalm 4 - Truth in Slumber

 “In peace I will both lie down and sleep; for you alone, O Lord, make me dwell in safety.”
 Psalm 4:8

-During the day things are different than the middle of the night.
-During the day you can busy your hands, busy your mind, and occupy both with thoughts that detour you to where you would rather mentally reside.
-But at night, in the realm of dreams, you no longer call the shots.
-The thoughts of your day resurface, the problems of life seemingly take on newfound life as harsh dreams.
-And within this cycle, peaceful sleep can be stolen.
-When fear, turmoil, and inner conflict resound and the REM cycle is interrupted, life can come to a grinding halt.
-As a life wrestles with the mind, the soul is afforded no true rest.
-Only in perfect peace can perfect slumber be found.
+During the day things are different than in the still of the night.
+During the day you can busy your hands, busy your mind, and occupy them both with thoughts that detour you to where you would rather mentally reside.
+But at night, in the secret realm of your dreams, you no longer call the shots.
+The thoughts of your day resurface without invitation and the problems of life seemingly take on newfound identities as dreams made manifest.
+And within this cycle, peaceful sleep can be stolen from the very one that so desperately desires it.
+When fear, turmoil, and inner conflict resound and the R.E.M. cycle is interrupted, life can feel it is coming to a grinding halt.
+Yes, it is true, as a life wrestles with the mind, the soul is afforded no true rest.
+For only in perfect peace can perfect slumber be found.
 And it is in this sweet spot that we meet David in Psalm 4.
-Even though he writes most of the psalms on the run from evil, he boldly speaks to the Lord a truth that he has been personally exposed to…true peace in the Lord allows peaceful slumber from the Lord.
+Even though he writes most of his psalms on the run from evil, he boldly proclaims a truth to the Lord that he has been personally exposed to…true peace in the Lord allows peaceful slumber from the Lord.
 The Lord is indeed a soft pillow to a heavy heart.

-In only the first 4 Psalms of the book of Psalms, King David has already mentioned sleep in two of them.
-Imagine yourself in king David’s sandals for a moment.
-He spent almost 15 years of his young life on the run.
-On the run from his own son Absalom who sought to kill him and take the throne and from mean ol’ bi-polar Saul who sought to kill David so he could not take the throne.
-It makes me think of a good spy movie where our hero is on the run from the bad guys that lie lurking in every dark shadow.
-Our hero lives in a perpetual state of fear, paranoia, and readiness.
-Even at night, no sleep will come to the heart that lies in fear of what is around the next corner.
-But king David, living a life of hopping from cave to cave, hiding place to hiding place, knowing that at any minute his enemy could end his life, was able to take refuge in the Lord, lay his head down, and peacefully drift into a soul reviving sleep.
+Of the first 4 Psalms only two are officially accredited to David.
+And in both of those he mentions sleep.
+Of the countless Godly needs, praises, and blessings David could have mentioned, why sleep?
+Well, imagine yourself walking in king David’s sandals for a moment.
+He spent around 13 long years of his then young life on the run from crazy ol’ bi-polar Saul who sought to openly harpoon David.
+David was then, yet again, on the run and in hiding for around 4 years from his own son, Absalom, who sought to kill him and take the throne of Israel for himself.
+This brings me to think of a good spy movie where our hero is on the run from the bad guys that lie lurking in every dark shadow and creepy corner ready to do him great harm.
+Our said hero lives in a perpetual state of fear, paranoia, and readiness.
+Even at night, no sleep will come to the heart that lies in great fear of what damage awaits its future.
+Yet king David, living a life of hopping from cave to cave, sneaking from hiding place to hiding place, knowing that at any minute his enemy could end his life, was able to take refuge in the Lord, lay his head down, and peacefully drift into a soul reviving sleep.

 “My son, do not let wisdom and understanding out of your sight, preserve sound judgment and discretion they will be life for you, an ornament to grace your neck.
 Then you will go on your way in safety, and your foot will not stumble.
 When you lie down, you will not be afraid; when you lie down, your sleep will be sweet.”
 Proverbs 3:21-24